-6.6.1 Identification, Quantification, and Characterization of All Sources of Nutrient Contributions in the AMP Watershed
+6.6.1 Identification, Quantification, and Characterization of Sources of Nutrient Contributions in the AMP Watershed

-The permittee(s) must identify, quantify, and characterize all major nutrient sources in their watershed and provide them and their locations in the AMP.
+To the extent feasible, the permittee(s) must identify, quantify, and characterize major nutrient sources in their watershed and provide them and their locations in the AMP.
 Established watershed restoration plans and total maximum daily load documents (Section 8.0) should be consulted to synchronize sampling and reduce redundant efforts.